SATURDAY ACADEMY takes place at the

 Projects also vary with the age and ability of students in the club.

-BEAM Junior is a hands-on pilot program designed to spark an early interest in engineering in 1st through 6th graders.
+BEAM Junior is a hands-on program designed to spark an early interest in engineering in PreK - 6th graders.

 Students learn how to build simple machines using Legos before putting their knowledge to the test in the Junior First Lego League’s annual Waste Wise challenge.
 For the challenge, students design models of inventions that will have a positive impact on real-world issues such as reducing waste.